pr222/assignment-iot/Tutorial.md

 ![cable-to-connect](./images/cable-to-connect.jpg)
 The back- and red-cable to connect the carrier to the mounted controller when using the battery.

 ### Computer setup
 The device was programmed by using a M1 Mac that also runs Rosetta and by using the installed Arduino 2.0 IDE.

 An arduino account was created and the bought kit was registered in order to access its included one year of the [Arduino Maker Plan](https://www.arduino.cc/cloud/plans).

 The server- and client-application is built with [Next.js](https://nextjs.org/) which runs in a [Node.js](https://nodejs.org/en/) environment, Node also needs to be installed on the computer.
 For this, [Git](https://git-scm.com/) was used for version control and the code was written in the IDE [Visual Studio Code](https://code.visualstudio.com/).
 [React Apex Charts](https://www.npmjs.com/package/react-apexcharts) was used on the client side for displaying the diagrams.
-[Moment](https://www.npmjs.com/package/moment) is used both on the serverside and clientside to handle dates more easily than what is provided by the javascript's Date() class.
+[Moment](https://www.npmjs.com/package/moment) is used both on the serverside and clientside to handle dates more easily.

 - Using downloaded IDE for Arduino: